ambujtewari/stats315-winter2024/README.md

   - _Dive into Deep Learning_ by Zhang, Lipton, Li and Smola.
 An advanced text from research scientists at Amazon.
 It weaves together math, figures, and code in an interactive online resource available [here](https://d2l.ai/).
 Code examples are provided in three frameworks: MXNet, PyTorch and TensorFlow.
   - _Deep Learning with Python (2nd edition)_ by Chollet.
 A solid hands-on guide oriented towards programmers from the creator of the Keras deep learning library.
 Ebook and print versions are available from [Manning Publications](https://www.manning.com/books/deep-learning-with-python-second-edition)
   - _Deep Learning_ by Goodfellow, Bengio and Courville.
 Written by three top deep learning researchers, this comprehensive book is required reading if you want to pursue your study of deep learning at a more advanced level.
 Print version is available from [MIT Press](https://mitpress.mit.edu/books/deep-learning) and an online version is [here](https://www.deeplearningbook.org/).
   - _Understanding Deep Learning_ by Simon J.D.
 Prince.
 It promises to be a more up-to-date version of _Deep Learning_ by Goodfellow et al. and its spiritual successor.
-I might refer to it from time to time.
 Print version is available from [MIT Press](https://mitpress.mit.edu/9780262048644/understanding-deep-learning/) and an online version is [here](https://udlbook.github.io/udlbook/).

 - **Undergraduate Courses on Deep Learning**: Many universities now offer an introductory deep learning course, e.g., [Berkeley](https://inst.eecs.berkeley.edu/~cs182), [CMU](https://deeplearning.cs.cmu.edu/), [MIT](http://introtodeeplearning.com/), [Stanford](https://cs230.stanford.edu/)
 - **Canvas**: You should access the [Canvas class page](https://umich.instructure.com/courses/657959) for this course frequently.
 It will let you access important announcements and track course deliverables. (requires UM login)